-1 THEN Aḏam said to Ḥawwah, “Behold the children are grown up; we must think of finding wives for them.”
+1 Then Aḏam said to Ḥawwah, “The children have grown up.
+We must think of finding wives for them.”

-2 Then Ḥawwah answered, “How can we do it?”
+2 Then Ḥawwah answered, “How can we do that?”

 3 Then Aḏam said to her, “We will join Heḇel’s sister in marriage to Qayin, and Qayin’s sister to Heḇel.”

-4 Then said Ḥawwah to Aḏam, “I do not like Qayin because he is hard-hearted; but let them bide until we offer up unto 𐤉𐤄𐤅𐤄 in their behalf.”
+4 Then Ḥawwah said to Aḏam, “I do not like Qayin because he is hard-hearted.
+So, let them stay with us until we offer up to 𐤉𐤄𐤅𐤄 on their behalf.”

 5 And Aḏam said no more.

-6 Meanwhile Satan came to Qayin in the figure of a man of the field, and said to him, “Behold Aḏam and Ḥawwah have taken counsel together about the marriage of you two; and they have agreed to marry Heḇel’s sister to thee, and thy sister to him.
+6 Meanwhile Satan came to Qayin in the form of a man of the field, and said to him, “Look.
+Aḏam and Ḥawwah have discussed together about the marriage of you two, and they have agreed to marry Heḇel’s sister to you, and your sister to Heḇel.

-8 Then Qayin said with joy, “Where are thy relations?”
+8 Then Qayin said with joy, “Where are your relations?”

-9 And Satan answered, “My relations are in a garden in the north, whither I once meant to bring thy father Aḏam; but he would not accept my offer.
+9 And Satan answered, “My relations are in a garden in the north, where I once meant to bring your father Aḏam, but he would not accept my offer.

-12 And he did not remain in the field, but he went to Ḥawwah, his mother, and beat her, and cursed her, and said to her, “Why are ye about taking my sister to wed her to my brother?
+12 After this, he did not remain in the field, but he went to Ḥawwah, his mother, and beat her and cursed her, and said to her, “Why are you planning to take my sister to marry her to my brother?
 Am I dead?”

-13 His mother, however, quieted him, and sent him to the field where be had been.
+13 But his mother quieted him and sent him back to the field where he had been.

 14 Then when Aḏam came, she told him of what Qayin had done.